Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 · Making a decision - psychodiagnostic diagnosis and prognosis.

-Currently, many psychodiagnostic methods have been created and are being used in practice.
+Currently, many psychodiagnostic methods have been created and are practically used.

-The most general classification scheme for psychodiagnostic methods can be represented as the following scheme:
+The most general classification scheme for psychodiagnostic methods can be presented as the following diagram:

 Rice.
 1. Classification of psychodiagnostic methods